dans-art/add-customer-for-woocommerce/readme.txt

 - And two actions:
  wac_after_insert_new_customer - To execute after a new customer has been created. wac_after_insert_updated_customer - To execute after an existing customer has been updated.
+ Consult the example file examples/hooks.php for more details how to use them.

  I created a users before the update 1.9.0 and would like use the feature to suppress the emails from being sent.
  - You can use the new hook "wac_deactivate_user_emails" for that.
 It has two parameters: $is_deactivated and $user_id.
 You can use this filter and return "true" for the users you like to suppress the messages.